-The American Association of University Women Loan Fund.
+THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN LOAN FUND.
 The Manhattan branch of the American Association of University Women maintains a small loan fund which is available to a graduate woman student enrolled in any department of the College recognized by the Graduate Council.
-Applications for this loan should be made to the chairman of the Graduate Loan Fund Committee of the Manhattan branch of the American Association of University Women.